GYANTINC/gyant-ios-sdk/README.md

                     theme: nil)
     ```

-    or, if you want to change default colors:
+    or, if you want to change the chat view appearance:

      ```swift
      let botPalette = ["primaryColor1":"ff0000"]